terraref/documentation/user/how-to-access-data.md

 Use Clowder to explore the raw TERRA-REF data, perform exploratory analysis, and develop custom extractors.

 For more information, see [Using Clowder](/user/using-clowder.md).

+### Globus Connect

+Raw data is transferred to the primary TERRA-REF compute pipeline on the [Resource Open Geospatial Education and Research](https://wiki.ncsa.illinois.edu/display/ROGER/ROGER+System+Information?src=contextnavchildmode) \(ROGER\) system using Globus Online.
+Data is available for Globus transfer via the [Terraref endpoint](https://www.globus.org/app/endpoints/403204c4-6004-11e6-8316-22000b97daec/overview).
+Direct access to ROGER is restricted.

+Use Globus Online when you want to transfer data from the TERRA-REF system for local analysis.

+For more information, see [Using Globus](/user/using-globus.md).

 ### **BETYdb**